 The Most Romantic Edinburgh Proposal Ever

 I woke up on my birthday (15th January 2014) and was treated to breakfast.
-Afterwards Ben started filming me whilst I opened my presents, which I thought was strange, but then you never know what to expect with him.
+Afterwards Ben started filming me whilst I opened my presents, which I thought was strange.
+But then you never know what to expect with him.
 The last present was an envelope with a letter inside.
+It was a clue….

 Clue number 1